spiral/docs/docs/en/http/request-response.md

 > and `Spiral\Http\Request\InputManager` unless necessary, use **Request Filters** instead.

 You can use `Spiral\Http\Request\InputManager` to access the full array of input data or any specific field by its name (dot notation is allowed for nested structures).
-Every input structure are represented using `Spiral\Http\Request\InputBag` class with set of common methods, let's review query accessing as example:
+Every input structure is represented using `Spiral\Http\Request\InputBag` class with a set of common methods.
+Let's review query accessing as an example:

 ```php
 /** @var \Spiral\Http\Request\InputManager $input */